TritonDataCenter/node-artedi/docs/DESIGN.md

 Basic triggered metrics (type 1 from above) are implemented in node-artedi version 1.1.0.
 Type 2 triggered metrics are not yet implemented.

+### Metric Expiry
+Metrics have an optional expiry feature that allows them to be reset to a default value after a given time period has passed in which the value of the metric is not otherwise updated.
+The expiry feature is currently only exposed for gauge types, but it is a feature of the more general metric and could be exposed for other types in the future.
+This feature was introduced in version 1.4.0.

+An example use case for metric expiry is when a gauge is used to track the progress of a finite event or sequence of steps, but the event has no discrete final state that can be observed to indicate completion.
+Without intervention a gauge will continue providing a reading of the last known value indefinitely once the metric data is no longer extant.
+The expiry option provides a way to infer the completion of the event or sequence from the fact that the metric value and its associated timestamp are not updated within the observation period and then take action to reset the value to a default.

 ### Children are leaf collectors
 Children cannot be created from children.
 That is, a user can't call